mharen/mharen.github.io/_posts/2011/2011-11-23-i-vote-to-close-this-meeting.md

 **phixed said on 2011-12-08**

 That is an awesome idea.
-As a fellow developer, I can certainly relate on the &quot;actual work to do&quot; part.
+As a fellow developer, I can certainly relate on the "actual work to do" part.
 I too would be interested in hearing how serious you are about building something and wanting some help/collaboration.

 **Michael Haren said on 2012-02-06**